All Episodes

 I just think it's interesting.

-I mean, obviously it doesn't matter.
+I mean, obviously, it doesn't matter.

-It's this yeah, this you know, anonymous, mysterious, brilliant person changed the world, you know, with a post with a white paper.
+Bitcoin's Bitcoin with or without Satoshi, but it's just fascinating this anonymous, mysterious, brilliant person changed the world, you know, with a post with a white paper.

-It could very well be you know, Charles Hoskinson, right?
+It could very well be, you know, Charles Hoskinson, right?

-It it the guy who created Ethereum, right?
+The guy who created Ethereum, right?

-It could be him, it could be better, like Buterin.
+It could be better like Buterin.

-Like they it may have been like a whole group of people who created this enigmatic Japanese programmer, right?
+Like they, it may have been like a whole group of people who created this enigmatic Japanese programmer, right?

 And that's where Ethereum came in, right?